Scenario Based Learning in Financial Literacy

 -

-Participants wanted a safe environment to test financial decisions in a test atmosphere
+Participants wanted a safe environment to make financial decisions in a test atmosphere

 -